Skip to main content

 Consistent bias in one direction caused by miscalibration, methodological flaw or biased observer.
 Systematic error does not reduce with averaging.

-What is error bars?
+What are error bars?

 Show answer